grayson-poon/ConnectTheDots/README.md

 * Users can add/edit/delete their profile picture and attached photos to their posts.
 * Before uploading a photo, the user will see a preview of what the photo will look like on the application.
-* Users can remove their profile picutre and any photo attached to their posts.
+* Users can remove their profile picture and any photo attached to their posts.

 ## Code Snippets